 - 1 tablespoon Vanilla

-- Continue to cook and stir the sugar mixture over medium heat, until it reaches the soft ball stage 245 degrees.
+- Continue to cook and stir the sugar mixture over medium heat, until it reaches the softball stage 235 degrees.

-- Once mixture reaches soft ball stage, remove from heat and stir in vanilla baking chips, vanilla, marshmallow creme and ¼ cup crushed candy canes.
+- Once the mixture reaches soft ball stage, remove from heat and stir in vanilla baking chips, vanilla, marshmallow creme and 1/4 cup crushed candy canes.
 Stir well to combine, making sure all the marshmallow creme is mixed in.

 - Quickly sprinkle with the crushed candy canes.
 If the surface of the fudge is setting fast, press them gently into the fudge.